 Metropolitan Thames Valley has training in place to ensure that colleagues understand the signs of slavery or human trafficking and know what action to take.
-An online training course covering understanding and identifying slavery and human trafficking is accessible to colleagues.
-All members of our Procurement Team undergo thorough ethical training, including slavery, which they apply in the selection of suppliers.
-The Act and our approach to reducing slavery and human trafficking is promoted through our intranet, in addition to employees being required to certify that they have read and understood core corporate policies, including this slavery and human trafficking statement.
+This is included within the mandatory Safeguarding Awareness course.
+In addition, an online training course covering understanding and identifying slavery and human trafficking in greater detail is accessible to colleagues.
+All members of our Procurement Team undergo thorough ethical training, including modern slavery, which they apply in the selection of suppliers.
+The Act and our approach to reducing slavery and human trafficking is promoted through our intranet and the Safeguarding Policy Statement - Modern Slavery, in addition to employees being required to certify that they have read and understood core corporate policies, including this Slavery and Human Trafficking Statement.

-This statement is made pursuant to S54 of the Modern Slavery Act 2015 and constitutes our Modern Slavery & Human Trafficking Statement for the year ended 31st March 2020 and has been approved by the Board, who will review and update the statement annually.
+This statement is made pursuant to S54 of the Modern Slavery Act 2015 and constitutes our Modern Slavery & Human Trafficking Statement for the year ended 31st March 2021 and has been approved by the Board, who will review and update the statement annually.

-Geeta Nanda, Chief Executive September 2020
+Geeta Nanda, Chief Executive September 2021